Jamie Malanowski

 11.13 George Will in The Washington Post:Donald Trump, whose election owed much to inflation, ran promising to increase living costs.
 His favorite word is (“freedom”? “justice”? don’t be silly) “tariff,” and the point of tariffs is to increase prices of domestically produced goods by depressing competition from foreign goods.
 (A truism: Protectionist nations blockade their own ports.)
 Elon Musk’s reward for services rendered to Trump’s campaign will be leadership of a commission to slice waste from and infuse efficiency into government.
 The world’s richest man is about to get a free public education. . . .Musk says he can cut “at least” $2 trillion from federal spending — say, one dollar in three.
 (Fiscal 2024 spending: $6.75 trillion.)
 Well, debt service (13.1 percent of fiscal 2024 spending) is not optional and is larger than defense (12.9 percent), which Trump wants to increase.
 Entitlements (principally Social Security and Medicare) are 34.6 percent, and by Trumpian fiat are sacrosanct.
 So, Musk’s promise is to cut about 30 percent of the total budget from a roughly 40 percent portion of the budget, politics be damned.”

 11.12 Mike Pesca in The Atlantic: “Like human resources, the Democrats are a party of norms, procedure, bureaucracy, DEI initiatives, rule following, language policing, and compliance.
 It is in this way that the Democratic Party feels not so much infuriating and threatening, but just kind of an annoying bummer.
 In the same way that an HR manager might respond when asked for clarity, Kamala Harris frequently speaks in the lexicon of lawyerly avoidance.
 The Democrats banked on the idea that classic mommy-party traits—nurturing, fretting about life’s dangers—would appeal to voters worried about the chaos of Trumpism.
-Instead, their warnings came across as scolding, while Donald Trump’s wild antics were either embraced by his party as a selling point or dismissed as the harmless by-product of his showmanship.
+Instead, their warnings came across as scolding, while Donald Trump’s wild antics were either embraced by his party as a selling point or dismissed as . . . showmanship.
 To his followers, Donald J. Trump, CEO, fits a heroic and masculine frame; to his detractors, he is a villain, yet he is always the protagonist.
 The cultural space that the HR department occupies, however, carries with it no archetype at all.
 HR is mainly reactive, and often overly cautious, executing the company’s goals with an extraordinarily low tolerance for risk.
 At best, this function serves as a careful, mild check on excessive behavior, and at worst, as a fussy and fear-based obstacle that distorts a company’s culture and prevents people from achieving their mission.
 Trump famously hates to be told what to do; the HR department exists to do just that.
 HR departments also have a reputation for being haters of fun.
 In 2016, the Democrats knew that Trump was seen as the more affable candidate.
 This wasn’t exactly difficult.
 Despite her many qualifications, Hillary Clinton had a reputation for being lawyerly, not playful.
 More recently, a Democratic operative told me that the party had learned its lesson from Clinton’s run, and consciously sought to brand Harris’s latest campaign as joyful.
 But it’s impossible to convince a skeptic that you’re the party of fun when you’re also the party accused of, and sometimes engaged in, taking beloved things away—gas stoves and cows come to mind—because “it’s good for humanity.”’

 11.11 Eagles along the Mohawk.